 Inlays and Onlays

-When over 1/2 of the tooth’s biting surface is damaged a dentist will often use an inlay or onlay.
+When over half of a tooth’s biting surface is compromised by decay or wear, a dentist will often choose to restore the tooth with an inlay or onlay.

 Inlays and onlays can be made of porcelain, gold, or composite resin.
-These pieces are bonded to the damaged area of the tooth.
-An inlay, which is similar to a filling, is used inside the cusp tips of the tooth; an onlay is a more substantial reconstruction, similar to the inlay but extending out over one or more of the cusps of the tooth.
+These restorations are bonded to the damaged area of the tooth.
+An inlay, which is similar to a filling, is placed within the cusp tips of the tooth; an onlay is a more substantial reconstruction, similar to the inlay but extending out over one or more of the cusps of the tooth.